Double Fine Productions

 also features small Flash games and webcomics made by various staff members, demonstrating the developers' senses of humour.

-" refers to the double fine zone of the Golden Gate Bridge
+" refers to the double fine zone on the Marin side of the Golden Gate Bridge

 .
 Their mascot is affectionately referred to by staff members as the "Double-Headed Baby" or "DHB".